MatFX/DevelopmentTools/README.md

 First, you must define a scale basis.
 In the example.svg it's the layer called base_background.
 From this component enter the width and height in the two total fields from the ui.
 The next step is to fill the other fields with the values from the rectangle to be converted("inlay" from the example.svg).
+By clicking on the "Convert values" button, the code snippet will be created and shown in the text area.